firstprinciplesthinking/paper_development_lifecycle/README.md

       UC--"collect"-->Feedback
 ```

-- **Objective**: The development process is effective, meaning there are no undesirable or unnecessary parts to the system.
+- **Objective**: The development process ensures that the system has no undesirable or unnecessary parts.
-  - **Need**: The development process shall ensure that the system is implemented according to the design.
+  - **Need**: The development process implements a system according to the design.
     - **Test cases**
       - verifies the achievement of a requirement
       - **Verify Parts**